gilbertgonz/spot_reinforcement_learning/README.md

 # Requirements

-**The following are the hardware and software requirements needed to reproduce the results of this project:**

 - Boston Dynamics' Spot robot (not needed but can be helpful for testing on actual hardware)
 - [Spot SDK](https://github.com/boston-dynamics/spot-sdk)
 - [ROS Melodic](http://wiki.ros.org/melodic/Installation)
 - [Stable Baselines 3](https://stable-baselines3.readthedocs.io/en/master/guide/install.html)
 - [Open AI Gym](https://www.gymlibrary.dev/)

-# Installation

-Clone the Spot SDK repository and follow the instructions to set up the environment.

-Install ROS Melodic using the instructions on the ROS Wiki.

-Install Open AI Gym and Stable Baselines 3 using pip:

-    pip install stable-baselines3
-    pip install gym

 # Usage

-Connect to the robot using the Spot SDK and launch the robot's ROS interface ('spot_ros').
+Connect to the robot using the Spot SDK and launch the robot's ROS interface ('spot_ros'), if possible.

 Launch the Gazebo simulation (assuming you have your workspace properly sourced):